CHRISTINA TZANI (GR)

 Through watercolour paintings, Greek artist Christina Tzani explores strong subjects that communicate conflicting emotions, often featuring children.

-The images create discomfort as the viewers are appealed by Tzani’s skilled use of watercolours but disturbed by their subjects.
+The images create discomfort as the viewers are appealed by Tzani’s skilled use of watercolours, but disturbed by their subjects.
 Many of the portrayed children show bald heads or clenched hands, details which enhance their vulnerability and fragility.

 The blank background strengthens a sense of isolation and abandonment which heightens the dramatic effect of the artworks.
-Although treating sensitive topics, Tzani’s artworks are unique in that they also highlight the resilience of the children conveying a sense of empowerment through their straight eye contact, strong hand gestures and body language.
+Although treating sensitive topics, Tzani’s artworks are unique in that they also highlight the resilience of children by conveying a sense of empowerment through their straight eye contact, strong hand gestures and body language.